-SEE, Serbia, Bosnia, Croatia, Montenegro: Electricity market reform cycle and harmonization with EU18.
-September 2015. / SEE Energy News
+SEE, Serbia, Bosnia, Croatia, Montenegro: Electricity market reform cycle and harmonization with EU, SEE Energy News

 During the last course of years the energy sector in Europe has been characterised by the processes of reorganisation.
 This correlates to the processes of functional, accounting and controlling unbundling of vertical, monopolistic companies according to different activities such as production, transmission, distribution and supply.
 It also correlates to the process of electricity market liberalisation.
 When observing current various experiences of Western European countries, in general, we can say that the overall process has started with restructuring of companies which was followed by the liberalisation of the electricity market and privatisation.
 All the countries have followed this procedure obeying the laws proscribed by the common European legislation.
 However, countries outside the EU, have mostly kept their vertically-monopolistic organisation of the energy sector.
 With the accession to the EU, new Member States needed to swiftly fulfil the requirements set by the EU legislation.
 A well-functioning energy market should encourage efficient investment decisions in the regional power market.